Super Sherman

-The Sherman M-50 and the Sherman M-51, both often referred to abroad as the Super Sherman, were modified versions of the American M4 Sherman tank that served with the Israel Defense Forces from the mid-1950s to early 1980s.
+The Sherman M-50 and the Sherman M-51, both often incorrectly referred to abroad as the Super Sherman, were modified versions of the American M4 Sherman tank that served with the Israel Defense Forces from the mid-1950s to early 1980s.
 The M-51 was also referred to as the Isherman (i.e. Israeli Sherman).
-However, the nicknames "Super Sherman" and "Isherman" were never officially used by the Israeli Defense Forces.
+However, the nickname "Super Sherman" only applies to Israeli Shermans with a 76 mm gun, and not the M-50 or M-51.
+The nickname "Isherman" were never officially used by the Israeli Defense Forces.

 History

 In 1953, an Israeli military delegation visited France to examine the then-new AMX-13/75 light tank, which was armed with the high-velocity CN 75-50 75 mm tank gun.
 While the tank's main gun was considered satisfactory, its armor was deemed to be too light.
 Eventually, Israel did purchase the AMX-13, but, in a similar parallel development, it was decided that the 75mm main guns of the AMX-13s Israel bought would be grafted to the more-familiar and the better-armored hull of the American M4 Sherman medium tank, which was the standard tank of the IDF's armored units (a large quantity of post-WWII Sherman tanks ended up in Israeli military service from 1948 onwards) during the period of the early 1950s.